X-Venture/nus-openapi-core/USAGE_GUIDE.md

-# 📖 Usage Guide: OpenAPI Parser & Language Server
+# 📖 Usage Guide: OpenAPI Parser

 This guide shows you how to use the NUS OpenAPI Core package to parse and analyze OpenAPI specifications, with special focus on the included `simple-api.yaml` example.